ToastedOven/CustomEmotesAPI/README.md

 - Place `CustomEmotesAPI.AddCustomAnimation(AnimationClip, false);` somewhere in your awake call.
 Where AnimationClip is the animation clip you imported from unity.
 - If done correctly, this will load the animation into the list of available emotes.
 Feel free to change the bool to `true` and import a looping animation as well.

+- You can also import custom survivors with `CustomEmotesAPI.ImportArmature(bodyPrefab, underskeleton)` Underskeleton is a copy of the bodyPrefab which is setup as a humanoid skeleton

 ## AddCustomAnimation Params
             AnimationClip animationClip                     //Default animation